I actually can't believe it's the fastest three hours in media.

 I wanted to ask you, is this not a Clinton aspirin factory moment for Obama?

-I mean, he could easily launch a couple of Tomahawk missiles, take out the Somali pirates who just killed four Americans, and divert a lot of attention from the Republicans in Wisconsin.
+I mean, he could easily launch a couple of Tomahawk missiles, take out the Somali pirates that just killed four Americans, and divert a lot of attention from the Republicans in Wisconsin and the CIA agent Davis in Pakistan.

 Well, the Pakistan thing, that's a different thing.